 - Sponsored updates – Increase your visibility well beyond your immediate connections by boosting updates that have already performed well organically.
 From here, you can use LinkedIn’s targeting options to ensure the post is shown to the correct audience.

 - LinkedIn lead forms – This feature will help you to maximize the efficiency of your LinkedIn ads.
-Simply include the CTA for your webinar, so any interested parties can be taken to a form, which will already be populated with their LinkedIn profile information.
+Include the CTA for your webinar, so any interested parties can be taken to a form, which will already be populated with their LinkedIn profile information.
 Then all they need to do is click ‘submit.’
 This process is convenient for a few reasons; firstly, you know all the information you’re receiving is correct as it’s being pulled directly from LinkedIn, and secondly, it’s seamless when someone is using a mobile device.

 Image from WordStream